NEOM Visitor FAQ: What's Open, How to Get There, and What to Expect in 2026

 Q: What's the status of The Line?

 A: Under construction.
 The visitor experience center showcases the vision with immersive exhibits (free entry).
-You can see construction activity from designated viewpoints.
-The 170km mirrored structure is years from completion, but the foundation work is visible and impressive in scale.
+Construction activity is visible from designated viewpoints.
+The 170km mirrored structure is years from completion, but the foundation work is already visible and impressive in scale.

-Q: What can I actually do at NEOM now?
+Q: What can you actually do at NEOM now?

 A: Red Sea diving (400-600 SAR/two dives), Hisma Desert canyon hikes and 4x4 excursions (300-500 SAR), Sindalah Island (when fully open — day passes expected 500-800 SAR), Sharma village for authentic coastal dining (30-60 SAR per meal), and the visitor center.

-Q: Is it worth visiting now, or should I wait?
+Q: Is it worth visiting now, or should you wait?

-A: If you're interested in mega-construction, pristine diving, or desert landscapes, it's worth visiting now.
+A: If mega-construction, pristine diving, or desert landscapes draw you in, go now.
 The Red Sea reefs are at their most pristine before development.
 The Hisma Desert is spectacular.
-The experience of seeing a $500-billion project take shape is genuinely unique.
-If you want a polished resort experience, wait for Sindalah and Trojena to fully open.
+Watching a $500-billion project take shape is a genuinely unique experience.
+If you want a polished resort stay, wait for Sindalah and Trojena to fully open.

 Practical

-A: Saudi Arabia has relaxed dress codes for tourists in recent years.
-In NEOM/tourism zones, Western clothing is fine.
+A: Saudi Arabia has relaxed its dress codes for tourists in recent years.
+In NEOM and tourism zones, Western clothing is fine.
 Women don't need to cover their hair.
 Modest clothing (covering shoulders and knees) is respectful in non-resort settings.
 Swimwear is fine at beaches and pools.

 Q: Is alcohol available?